From Lengthy to Lucid: A Systematic Literature Review on NLP Techniques for Taming Long Sentences: Introduction

 The article contributions can be summarized as follows:

-\begin{itemize} \item It provides a systematic review of state-of-the-art methods for dealing with long sentences, including both sentence compression and sentence splitting. \item It categorizes the main approaches with the most representative methods into a comprehensive taxonomy. \item It provides a comparative analysis between existing methods on widely used datasets for this task. \item It discusses the challenges and limitations of existing methods. \end{itemize}
+\begin{itemize} \item We provide a systematic review of state-of-the-art methods for dealing with long sentences, including both sentence compression and sentence splitting. \item We categorize the main approaches with the most representative methods into a comprehensive taxonomy. \item We provide a comparative analysis between existing methods on widely used datasets for this task. \item We discuss the challenges and limitations of existing methods. \end{itemize}

 The rest of this paper is organized as follows.
 Section~\ref{sec:methodology} presents an overview of the survey methodology that we followed based on the PRISMA guidelines.
 Section~\ref{sec:sentence_compression} and Section~\ref{sec:sentence_splitting} discuss sentence compression and sentence splitting, respectively, including methods, datasets and a comparative evaluation.
 Section~\ref{sec:discussion} discusses the challenges and limitations of sentence compression and sentence splitting while Section~\ref{sec:conclusions} concludes our work.